nadeo/trackmania-doc/docs/web/tm-com/dashboard.md

 - Your official campaign medal count and leaderboard position

-- Current Track of the Day, top 5 ranking and timer for the next TOTD
+- Current Track of the Day, top 5 ranking and a countdown timer for the next TOTD

 - Your trophy amount and overall ranking